2014 Coach Biography: Billy Clontz, Assistant Coach - Ohlone College Renegades Men's Baseball

 After his time at Western Oregon, Coach Clontz returned to Mt.
 Hood and immediately began coaching, where he assisted with hitters and infielders during the 2010, ‘11, and ’12 seasons.
 Mt.
 Hood is a nationally renowned program that has won 20 conference championships since 1971, including 16 of the last 22.

 Clontz has also been extremely busy on the summer circuit where he coached three summers for the Corvallis Knights (2010, ’11, ’13), who played their home games at Oregon State University and a summer with the Klamath Falls Gems (2012).
 While coaching with the Knights, he helped lead them to West Coast League Championships in both 2011 and ‘13.
-This summer, he has been hired by the Kelowna Falcons to be their head coach for the summer of 2014.
+He will return next summer to the northwest for a sixth year after he was hired by the Kelowna Falcons to be their head coach for the summer of 2014.
 The Falcons, like the Knights, play in the NCAA-affiliated West Coast League.

 Clontz currently resides in San Jose.